 Theology» open the printable degree» search for more Areas of Study

-Graduates in Theology are valued in the workforce for their written and verbal communication skills, their breadth of vision, their capacity for abstract reasoning, their historical and cultural sensitivity, as well as their ability to think critically and solve problems creatively.
+Graduates are valued for their written and verbal communication proficiency, breadth of vision, capacity for abstract reasoning, historical and cultural sensitivity, and their ability to think critically and solve problems creatively.
 Employment opportunities exist in education, public service administration, religious ministry, community and welfare, media and publishing, and political advisory work.

 The Anglican Diocese of Newcastle expects its ordinands to complete this degree as their formal educational qualification, concurrently with vocational ministry training.

 For more information about Theology, visit the School of Humanities and Social Sciences site.